-Monique’s practice is comprised mostly of children with severe speech and language problems.
+Monique’s practice is comprised mostly of children with severe speech and language problems, making speech therapy for kids a critical component of her work.
 She spoke about one case in which a child had a particularly impressive response to using Forbrain.
 Monique evaluated the child and diagnosed her with verbal dyspraxia (Learn more about speech disorders here).
 Following the diagnosis of dyspraxia, protocol in the Netherlands requires a referral to an audiology and speech center.
 An appointment was not available at the center until six months following the referral.
 While waiting for the appointment, Monique recommended using Forbrain with the child for thirty minutes per day during play.
 When the child arrived at the center for her evaluation, they didn’t observe clinical symptoms of dyspraxia in the child and said to Monique “What are you talking about, dyspraxia?
 We can understand everything she’s saying.”
 Monique mentions, “It was pretty spectacular, actually.”

 Monique credits Forbrain for the child’s progress to the point of removing the diagnosis of dyspraxia.
 “In healthier types, you make much much more progress than if you had done [therapy] without it.”
 She said that with using Forbrain, the effects of therapy treatment are deeper and last longer.